On Buddha Śâkyamuni

 About 2500 years ago,

 Siddhârtha Gautama (ca. 563 - 483 BCE) was born to a life of privilege &

 wealth in a town called Lumbinî, near Kapilavastu, just inside the borders

 of Nepal.
 This was the home of the capable Śâkya clan and Siddhârtha ("one

-who has accomplished his goal") was the son of Śuddhodana, a warrior of
+who has accomplished his goal"), as he was probably called, was the son of Śuddhodana, a warrior of

 wealth and power, and Mâyâdevî, a woman of refinement.
 Alternative

 research suggests he was born ca. 450 or ca. 485 BCE.
 In 2013, at one of